 The “Makes a purchase” start trigger goes hand-in-hand with the Deep Data Integrations.
 It tells ActiveCampaign to automatically add contacts to automations immediately after they purchase from your ecommerce store.

 You can access the “Makes a purchase” start trigger in the same place you do the others.
 The trigger appears there as soon as you connect a Deep Data Integration to your account (see the next section for more on that).

 The criteria for the start trigger is broad; it grants automation access to all contacts who make a purchase.
 But, you can use the segment builder in automations to further segment contacts, as we mentioned in the previous section.

 How To Find And Connect The Integrations

 Can’t wait to integrate?
 Let’s discuss how you can do so.

-To find and connect Deep Data Integrations to your ActiveCampaign account, you first must visit your “Settings” page, as shown in the below screen recording.
+To find and connect Deep Data Integrations to your ActiveCampaign account, you first must visit your “Settings” page.

-Once you do that, any ecommerce actions your contacts take on your shop is seamlessly transmitted to ActiveCampaign in real time.
+Once you have connected your store, any ecommerce actions your contacts take on your shop is seamlessly transmitted to ActiveCampaign in real-time.

 You now have a wealth of ecommerce data to act on.